Giftbit/currencyapi/docs/home.md

 To get started check out our [Drop-in Gift Card documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md#drop-in-gift-cards).

 ### Accounts
 Use Lightrail to apply gift cards and points directly to customer accounts.
-This allows you to create a seamless purchase experiences for your customers.
+This allows you to create a seamless purchase experience for your customers.

 Check out our [accounts documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/accounts.md#accounts) to get started.

 With customer accounts in place you can learn your customers' purchase history and drive engagement using promotions.

 ### Promotions
 A Lightrail promotion is rule-based value that is attached to gift cards or accounts.
-Promotions can be used to incentive customers "when" to buy, along with "what" to buy.
+Promotions can be used to incentivize customers "when" to buy, along with "what" to buy.
 For example, a promotion could be a _$10 off boxing week sale_ or _$5 off if your purchase is over $25_; the possibilities are endless.

 Check out our [promotions documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md#promotions) for more information.